 What does this seventh thunder sound like?
 During the Philadelphian era, the thunder essentially came through one human conduit—one physical organization.
 It boomed out, loud and clear.
-Now, however, due to God's scattering, there are a multitude of weak, distant peals, each attracting only a small amount of attention.
+Now, however, due to God's scattering, there is a multitude of weak, distant peals, each attracting only a small amount of attention.
 This is not the first time the church has been scattered.
 During the first century, the fledgling church was also moved out of its comfort zone:

 At that time a great persecution arose against the church which was at Jerusalem; and they were all scattered throughout the regions of Judea and Samaria, except the apostles. ...
 Therefore those who were scattered went everywhere preaching the word.
 (Acts 8:1, 4)

 The Ephesian era was not scattered as a result of sin.
 The church members migrated to flee persecution, and the result was a greater audience of the gospel message.
 Interestingly, a similar effect can be seen today: God has scattered us in order to get us to remember Him (Jeremiah 18:15-17).
 But even as He has been reactive with regard to our spiritual condition, He has also been proactive in continuing to work out various aspects of His plan.
 God's people have gathered in a multitude—hundreds? thousands?—of groups.
 The preeminent media of this time is the Internet, where essentially anyone who wants a voice can have one.
-The singular thundering voice of the previous era has been replaced with hundreds, perhaps even thousands, of smaller voices (via websites), just as the singular geographic location of the first century church was spread out in all directions when God allowed or caused it to be scattered.
+The singular thundering voice of the previous era has been replaced with hundreds, perhaps even thousands, of smaller voices (via websites), just as the singular geographic location of the first century church was spread out in all directions when God caused it to be scattered.

 This change is double-edged.
 On the one side, the existence of increasing numbers of websites containing God's truth greatly increases the likelihood of that truth being found and having an impact.
 Do a Google search on any significant spiritual topic, and you will only have to go through a few search results before a website affiliated with the church of God comes up.
 It would be next to impossible for a single website, or a single organization, to establish that kind of presence in the present media world.
 This is a function of an abundance of Internet domains, writers, and bloggers affiliated with the church.
 From a large corporate site, to a substantial congregational site, down to a personal page perhaps with only a collection of links, all play a part in the witness that is being made of God to the world during this era.